rubenhorne/ic-issues/README.md

 #### Low impact

-These issues may never be implemented on the Internet Computer, and that would just be okay.
-But if they were implemented, no one would really complain.
+Generally applications that ride on top of the Internet Computer.

 ### Time to Implement